janka2012/digIS/README.md

 <!---toc end-->

 ## Overview
 digIS is a command-line tool for detection of insertion sequences in prokaryotic genomes.
-It was developed in Python3 and utilizes several external tools such as HMMER v3.1, BLAST, and Biopython library.
+It was developed in Python3 and utilizes several external tools such as HMMER v3.3, BLAST, and Biopython library.
 As an input, digIS accepts genomic sequences (e.g. contigs, fully assembled prokaryotic genomes or other DNA sequences) in the FASTA format.
 Optionally, the user can also provide a GenBank annotation file for a given input sequence(s).
 This annotation is later used to improve classification of identified IS elements.

-digIS search pipeline operates in following steps: (1) the whole input DNA sequence is translated into protein sequences (all possible six frames), (2) the protein sequences are searched using manually curated pHMM models and thus the seeds of putative IS elements are identified, (3) the seeds are extended according to sequence similarity with known IS elements in ISFInder database, (4) extended seeds are classified based on sequence similarity and optionally using GenBank annotations to help assess their quality, (5) finally, the classified outputs are reported in CSV and GFF3 format.
+The digIS search pipeline operates in the following steps:
+1. The whole input nucleic acid sequence is translated into amino acid sequences (all six frames).
+2. The translated sequences are searched using manually curated pHMMs.
+3. The seeds are filtered by domain e-value, and those that overlap or follow each other within a certain distance are merged.
+4. The seeds are extended according to sequence similarity with known IS elements in the ISFinder database.
+5. Extended seeds are filtered by noise cutoff score and length, and duplicated hits, corresponding to the same IS element, are removed.
+6. Remaining hits are classified based on sequence similarity and GenBank annotation (if available) to help assess their quality.
+7. Finally, the classified outputs are reported in the CSV and GFF3 format.

 ## Requirements
-- HMMER 3.1b2 or higher, download the latest version from http://hmmer.org/download.html
+- HMMER 3.3 or higher, download the latest version from http://hmmer.org/download.html
 - ncbi-blast+ v 2.6.1 or higher, download the latest version from ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/
 - Python3 (Biopython 1.73 or higher)